JFLarvoire/SysToolsLib/README.md

 - A configure.bat/make.bat system for Microsoft Visual C++, allowing to build multiple versions of C tools from a common source, with commands familiar to Unix developers.
 Targets: DOS, WIN95, WIN32, IA64, WIN64, ARM.
   More details in the [MsvcLibX documentation](C/MsvcLibX/README.md).
+- A set of debugging macros for C programs, similar in use and effect to those for scripting languages. [debugm.h](C/include/debugm.h)
 - MsvcLibX.lib - A Microsoft C library eXtension, implementing many Unix C Library functions that Microsoft never provided.
   It supports UTF-8 sources that work in any code page, paths > 260 characters, junctions, file & directory symlinks.
   This makes it easy to write C system management tools that build in both Unix and Windows.
 More info [here](C/MsvcLibX/README.md).
+- SysLib.lib - A set of system management functions, with versions for DOS, Windows, and Linux.
+- Bios.lib - A library for writing C or C++ programs using only the legacy BIOS: Option ROMs, OS boot loaders, MS-DOS drivers, or TSRs.
+- LoDos.lib - A library for the specific needs of MS-DOS drivers and TSRs.
+- PMode.lib - A libray of switching BIOS, DOS or Windows 95 programs to the 80x86 protected mode.

+For more details on these C libraries, see [C/README.md](C/README.md), and the README.md files in the C/ subdirectories.

 Programming languages: